-- Considers a member's social determinants of health when assessing, monitoring and implementing services for members.
-For more information regarding Social Determinants of Health, please see our [Claims Processing Manual](#), Section 2.17 - Social Determinants of Health. - Assists members and families with navigating through the complex medical and behavioral health systems.
+- Considers a member's social determinants of health when assessing, monitoring and implementing services for members. - Assists members and families with navigating through the complex medical and behavioral health systems.

 Please refer to our [Clinical Guidelines](#) web page for treatment protocols under evidence-based guidelines related to: